jwhittles/MajorAssignmentIndividual/README.md

         song.connect(fft);
     }

-The button which allowed the sound to be played and paused was initalised here.
+The button which allowed the sound to be played and paused was initialised here.
 This was resized depending on the size of the window.

     button = createButton('Play/Pause'); // The text which is located in the button. button.position((width - button.width) / 2, height - button.height - 2); // The size of the button.